Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 Is the World Cup of Darts on TV?

-The World Cup of Darts is screened live on Sky Sports for those of whom the platform is available, international broadcasters will include DAZN and Viaplay, for the rest of the world, the event will be available on PDCTV (excluding UK, Germany, Austria & Switzerland).
+The World Cup of Darts is screened live on Sky Sports for those for whom the platform is available.
+International broadcasters will include DAZN and Viaplay.
+For the rest of the world, the event will be available on PDCTV (excluding the UK, Germany, Austria & Switzerland).

 How do you bet on Darts?